dmmnjaws/ASoft-2020-2021-quizzes-tutor-arquitecture-documentation/documentation/module_view_layered_responsability.md

 - discussion

 *For the same reason the **Analysis and Decision** and **Engagement** layers are not allowed to use each other, the modules within this layer are also not allowed to use each other.*

+*This layer is especially relevant to allow the quizzes-tutor's functionalities to be flexible on demand.
+Please refer to the **Rationale's section DLSS1.** below for reasoning on possible considerations/solutions in the optics of Domain Driven Design.*

 ### <span style="color:#0080ff">Operation</span>
 This layer's responsability is associated with the basic operations allowed on the assets of quizzes-tutor.
 In short, what kinds of "operations" quizzes-tutor offers.
 In particular, questions can be submitted, grouped into quizzes, and answered.